-On or before , the statements demanded by Rules 215 et seg. with respect to proposed count 2 must be filed in a sealed envelope bearing the name of the party filing it and the number and title of the interference.
+On or before , the statements demanded by Rules 215 et seq. with respect to proposed count 2 must be filed in a sealed envelope bearing the name of the party filing it and the number and title of the interference.
 See also Rule 231(f), second sentence.
-The time for serving preliminary statements, as required by rule 215(b), is set to expire on ."
+The time for serving preliminary statements, as required by rule 215(b), is set to expire on form:

-If a motion to substitute another commonly owned application by a different inventor is granted, the decision should include a paragraph setting a time for the substituted party to file a preliminary statement in the following form:
+If a motion to substitute another commonly owned application by a different inventor is granted, the decision should include a paragraph setting a time for the substituted party to file a preliminary statement in the following statement such as the following:

-"The party to be substituted for the party , a preliminary statement as required by Rules 215 et seq. in a sealed envelope bearing his name and the number and title of the interference."
+"The party to be substituted for the party must file on or before , a preliminary statement as required by Rules 215 et seq. in a sealed envelope bearing his name and the number and title of the interference."

-The decision should close with a warning statement such as the following:
+The decision should close with a warning

-"No reconsideration (Rule 231(d) second sentence)."
+"No reconsideration (Rule 231(d) second

+sentence).'

-The time periods fixed in the decision for copying allowed proposed cour, and for filing preliminary statements should ordinarily be the same and a period of 30 days should suffice in most cases.
+The time periods fixed in the decision for copying allowed proposed counts and for filing preliminary statements should ordinarily be the same and a period of 30 days should suffice in most cases.
 However, where mailing time is materially longer, as to the West Coast or foreign countries, or when an attorney and inventor are widely separated, this time may be increased to as much as sixty days.